ForestGeneticsLab/DNA_Extraction_Protocol/README.md

 ### Pre-Wash Protocol

-1. Measure out washing buffer stock (1 mL per reaction) and 10% overage (N + (0.1*N) mL). (eg. for 24 samples, 24 + 2.4 = 26.4 mL)
+1. Measure out washing buffer stock (1 mL per reaction) and 10% overage.<br> >i.e. (N + 0.1*N) mL. eg. for 24 samples, 24 + 2.4 = 26.4 mL)
-2. Stuff bead mill tubes with foliage sample as needed (~30 mg for pine, spruce species), being careful to not cross contaminate samples.
+2. Stuff bead mill tubes with foliage sample as needed<br>  >*(~30 mg for pine, spruce species), being careful to not cross contaminate samples.
 If using hands to stuff tubes, change gloves for each sample.
-(If tissue is tough, grind with a mortar and pestle before transfer)
+(If tissue is tough, grind with a mortar and pestle before transfer)*
 3. Add 1 mL Washing buffer, then 0.01 g PVP, and 4.5 µL β-mercaptoethanol.<br> Strategy for this can be like: Adding 0.01*(11N/10) g of PVP, then 4.5*(11N/10) µL of β-ME (in fumehood) to the measured washing buffer.
 <br> → *Instead of using bead mill tissue disruption, we can also grind the plant material using liquid nitrogen and clean sterile Micropestle.
 Add the ground tissue in a tube.
 Then 1 ml of washing buffer is added to tube.
 Shake vigorously to mix (use pipette tip to mix in order to guarantee complete mixing)*
 4. Insert bead mill tubes into bead mill, making sure that the tubes are in a balanced arrangement.